prikhi/pencil/docs/source/reference/behaviors.rst

 Attr
 ----

-This behaviour is used to assign a value to a specific XML attribute of the target object.
-Value and name (and optional namespace URI) are specified in the input arguments of the behaviour.
+This behavior is used to assign a value to a specific XML attribute of the target object.
+Value and name (and optional namespace URI) are specified in the input arguments of the behavior.

 Target object
 ^^^^^^^^^^^^^